The Tragedy of Man (film)

-The Tragedy of Man (Az ember tragédiája) is a 2011 Hungarian animated drama film directed by Marcell Jankovics, starring Tibor Szilágyi, Mátyás Usztics, Ágnes Bertalan, Tamás Széles and Piroska Molnár.
+The Tragedy of Man (Az ember tragédiája) is a 2011 Hungarian adult animated epic drama film directed by Marcell Jankovics, starring Tibor Szilágyi, Mátyás Usztics, Ágnes Bertalan, Tamás Széles and Piroska Molnár.
 The narrative is set in several different eras, spanning from Biblical creation to 50,000 BC to the distant future, and follows Adam, Eve, and Lucifer as they explore humanity and the meaning of life.
 Each segment has a different visual style to reflect the art of the respective time periods.
 The film is based on the 1861 play The Tragedy of Man by Imre Madách.

 The film went into production in 1988, but encountered difficulties as the production model for Hungarian cinema changed.
 The segments were financed individually and sometimes exhibited independently at film festivals and on Hungarian television.
 After 23 years in production, the finished film premiered in 2011.
-It is currently the longest animated film in the Western world.
+It is currently the longest animated film in Europe.

 Plot

 God creates the universe.
 Lucifer mocks God for the shortcomings of humanity, which he predicts will soon aspire to become God.
 As the primaeval spirit of negation, he claims to be as old as God and demands his share of the world, which he is granted in the Tree of Knowledge and the Tree of Immortality.

 Lucifer tempts Adam and Eve eat the forbidden fruit.
 Expelled from the Garden of Eden and abandoned by God, Adam reasons that he is no longer obliged to show God any gratitude.
 He decides to live from his own strength alone.
 Lucifer offers Adam to experience his own future, and takes him from the Stone Age into the future, throughout human history.

 In ancient Egypt, Adam is Pharaoh Djoser in 2650 BC who falls in love with Eve in the form of a slave woman.
-Adam abolishes slavery, but Lucifer argues that it would be futile, as history would prove.
+Adam abolishes slavery, but Lucifer, as Anubis, argues that it would be futile, as history would prove.
 Adam is taken to ancient Greece, where democracy has resulted in corruption and foul political play.
 Adam appears as Miltiades in 489 BC and is sentenced to death after the masses have been agitated against him.
 Disillusioned, Adam is taken to ancient Rome in 67 AD where he and Lucifer enjoy themselves with gladiator games and prostitutes.
-As decadence makes the civilization fall apart, Adam and Eve encounter Saint Peter and then Jesus, and turn to God, who gives them a message of love and fraternity.
-Adam becomes Tancred, Prince of Galilee in 1096 AD but is disgusted by the East–West Schism and pettiness within the church.
+As civilization grows decadent and falls apart, Adam and Eve encounter Saint Peter and then Jesus, and turn to God, who gives them a message of love and fraternity.
+Adam becomes Tancred, Prince of Galilee in 1096 AD but is disgusted by all the petty savagery within a Church prone to schisms.
 He falls in love with Eve who is locked inside a monastery.